SamZorSec/Arilux_AL-LC0X/README.md

 #### Control

-1. Only one topic will be published and subscribed to (as well as the Last Will and Testament topic).
-   We use individual topics to take advantage of retain and other features MQTT has to offer If you are have Home Assistant MQTT Discovery enabled, the `light.mqtt_json` platform will be loaded by Home Assistant instead of the `light.mqtt` platform.
+1. We use individual topics to take advantage of retain and other features MQTT has to offer If you are have Home Assistant MQTT Discovery enabled, the `light.mqtt_json` platform will be loaded by Home Assistant instead of the `light.mqtt` platform.

-   ##### /color topic
+   Topic: ``/color``
    | Name             | format                | Example                | Description                                                                                                                                                                              |
    |------------------|---------------------- | ---------------------- |-------------------------------------------------------------------------------------------|
    | `simple format`  | int,float,float       | 0,100,100              | Set Hue, Saturation and Brightness                                                        |